 We are part of the MHM consortium in Tanzania, which has over 100 partners.
 We work together to shape MHM policies in the country, aiming to ensure period friendly facilities, affordable products, and MHM education to break the silence on periods.

-Our 2016-2021 Country Programme Strategy is part of our longer term plan to supporting the Government to reach everyone, everywhere with WASH by 2030.
+Our 2013-2028 Country Programme Strategy is part of our longer-term plan to support the Government to reach everyone, everywhere with WASH by 2030.

 Read our blogs